Camp Nou Stadium tours are the best way to live Europe’s largest, most historic football stadium.

 Home to legendary FC Barcelona, aside from taking the field yourself (you actually can!) the Nou Camp tour is the best way to experience world class football.

-It’s also home to the Camp Nou tour, the second biggest tourist attraction in Catalonia behind the epic basilica Sagrada Familia.
+In fact, this Barcelona stadium tour is the second biggest tourist attraction in Catalonia behind the epic Sagrada Familia.

-Here’s everything you need to know about the stadium in one handy guide.
+Here’s everything you need to know about how to visit Nou Camp in one handy guide.